 The Pen is Mightier than The Sword Analysis

-In the first stanza of the poem, which you can read in full here, Taylor openly states her main argument, which is that the pen is mightier than the sword.
+In the first stanza of the poem Taylor openly states her main argument, which is that ‘the pen is mightier than the sword’.
 Taylor uses personification to bring life to the sword.
 She states that; the sword thought it was mightier than the pen.’ stating that the sword ‘thought’ gives it human characteristics and therefore shows that the sword is not a literal sword, but stands as a symbol for something else.
 This is to be expected as we discussed earlier that the statement that the pen is better than the sword is a metonymic adage.
 Taylor states in the first stanza that ‘they lie bad’, after personifying the sword.
 This shows us that the sword most likely represents all people on earth who believe that conflict and peace can only be resolved through pain and bloodshed.
 The fact that Taylor uses Enjambment between the line which personifies the sword and the line which states ‘they lie bad’ gives us further evidence that the sword is a symbol of a group of people who earnestly believe that resolving conflict peacefully will never work and that the only way to solve conflict is through bloodshed.

 The third stanza introduces the main subject of the poem, Professor Kofi Awoonor.
 The poem has been written in his memory and now Taylor becomes very specific as she states that long after all the warriors who fought in battle die, the words of her professor will continue to live on.
 Taylor uses imagery here to describe how the ink from Awoonor’s pen will be etched in everyone’s minds.
 The imagery allows us to grasp the meaning of what Taylor means by the pen is mightier than the sword.
 Words have a way of ingraining themselves into our brains, and since our brain controls our actions then what could be more powerful than their effect?
 Taylor makes another interesting point in this stanza as she reminds us that reading the writing of a person who has passed away inspires us to become so much more than what we currently are, whereas hearing about war simply depresses us.